 By Melissa Keil

 Sophia, a former child prodigy and 17-year-old math mastermind, has been having panic attacks since she learned that after high school, former prodigies either cure cancer or go crazy.
 It’s a lot of pressure.
 So Sophia doesn’t have the patience for games right now and especially doesn’t have the patience to figure out why all these mysterious playing cards keep turning up inside her textbooks.
-Joshua, a highly intelligent and cheerfully unambitious amateur magician, has admired Sophia for as long as he can remember and thins now He thinks now is the perfect time to tell Sophia how he feels.
+Joshua, a highly intelligent and cheerfully unambitious amateur magician, has admired Sophia for as long as he can remember and he thinks now is the perfect time to tell Sophia how he feels.
 He doesn’t know how wrong he is.
 This newest book from Melissa Keil is perfect for anyone who believes in making friends with the geeks.